SAP-samples/teched2025-DT260/exercises/ex3/README.md

     <br>![](/exercises/ex3/images/dt260_ex3_12_cloud_repo_successor.png)

 7. Play auround with the Cloudification Repository Viewer looking for the APIs, for example look for the API which you are familiar with, to verify if it was nominated as a classic API.
-By the way you can also choose another repository under **Repository Selection** and look for example for released APIs for the particular SAP S/4HANA edition.
+By the way you can also specify **SAP Product**, **Release** and as state **Released** to look for example for the available released APIs in the chosen release of the selected SAP product.

 ## Exercise 3.3 Understand clean core ABAP test cockpit (ATC) issues